OSGeo/gdal/doc/source/development/rfc/rfc101_raster_dataset_threadsafety.rst

     std::unique_ptr<GDALDataset> GDALCreateThreadSafeDataset(std::unique_ptr<GDALDataset> poDS, int nScopeFlags);

-    std::unique_ptr<GDALDataset> GDALCreateThreadSafeDataset(GDALDataset* poDS, int nScopeFlags);
+    GDALDataset* GDALCreateThreadSafeDataset(GDALDataset* poDS, int nScopeFlags);

-This function accepts a (generally non thread-safe) source dataset and return a new dataset that is a thread-safe wrapper around it.
+This function accepts a (generally non thread-safe) source dataset and return a new dataset that is a thread-safe wrapper around it, or the source dataset if it is already thread-safe.
 The nScopeFlags argument must be compulsory set to GDAL_OF_RASTER to express that the intended scope is read-only raster operations (other values will result in an error and a NULL returned dataset).